Holiday Roast – Sweet Red Pepper Cranberry Sauce

 Be the host with the roast this holiday season.
 Serve your favorite beef roast with a festive and delicious sauce –red pepper cranberry sauce – a sweet, tangy sauce that balances the richness of the beef.

 This sauce pairs perfectly with any beef roast, but pairs exceptionally well with a tender chateaubriand.
-This roast-size filet mignon is aged 21-28 days to naturally maximize tenderness and is an elegant holiday centerpiece.
+This roast-size filet mignon is aged a minimum of 28 days to naturally maximize tenderness and is an elegant holiday centerpiece.
 The subtle sweetness in the red pepper cranberry sauce complements the delicately mild flavor of this sophisticated roast.